HIP-infrastructure/keycloak/README.md

 Keycloak install and backend API to manage groups CRUD in Keycloak

 ## Machine preparation

-- Install `docker` using this [guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-22-04).
+Install `docker` using this [guide](https://docs.docker.com/engine/install/ubuntu/).
 Don't forget to enable the docker service using `sudo systemctl enable docker`.

 ## Keycloak Install

 - Copy the `.env.template` to `.env`
 - Copy the Keycloak backend environment template file with `cp keycloak_backend/keycloak_backend.env.template keycloak_backend/keycloak_backend.env` and modify the `BACKEND_DOMAIN` variable to the domain on which the Keycloak backend is will be hosted.

-- `docker compose up -d`
+- `docker compose up --wait`

 ## Keycloak Backend Flask Application